 - John Gray's Cave Canoeing Tour in Phang Nga Bay

-Kata Noi beach is a great place to relax and soak up the sun.
-At about 700m long (nearly half a mile) it's one of Phuket's smaller beaches but it's quite popular.
-Soft sand, crystal clear water and the lush green jungle backdrops are the main attractions that ensure visitors keep coming back for more.
-As Kata Noi is on a dead end road the only traffic is competition for car parking spaces.
-From December to April the sea is calm, lake-like even.
-Surfers come out to play from May to October, riding the larger waves and care should be taken, especially if red flags are flying.
+Kata Noi Beach is a great place to relax and soak up the sun.
+At about 700 metres long, it's one of Phuket's smaller beaches but it's quite popular.
+Soft sand, crystal-clear water and the lush green jungle backdrop are the main attractions that ensure visitors keep coming back for more.
+As Kata Noi is on a dead-end road, the only traffic is competition for car parking spaces.
+From December to April, the sea is calm – lake-like even.
+Surfers come out to play from May to October, riding the larger waves.
 Read More...

 Pansea Beach is found just north of the beautiful and extremely popular Surin Beach, on Phuket’s west coast.
-Almost 400m long, it is one of the most beautiful beaches in Phuket.
-Like a true tropical cliché, it is fringed by coconut trees and other exotic trees and plants, lapped by the turquoise waters of the Andaman Sea, offers top-notch snorkelling opportunities at both ends, and becomes a stunning sundowner spot most evenings.
-Pansea is separated from Surin by a small rocky cape on which a steep man-made path used to give access to the beach.
+Almost 400 metres long, it's one of the most beautiful beaches in Phuket.
+Like a true tropical cliché, it's fringed by coconut trees and other exotic trees and plants, lapped by the turquoise waters of the Andaman Sea, offers top-notch snorkelling opportunities at both ends and becomes a stunning sundowner spot most evenings.
+Pansea is separated from Surin by a small rocky cape.
 Read More...

-The northern end of Nai Yang beach is part of Sirinath National Park and thus has no development.
-There are a few salas (open sided pavilions) in which to sit if the sun or the rain get too much and the beach has little of the commercial feel that pervades in Patong or Karon.
-This northern area is a local favourite.
-If you happen to drive through on a weekend, you will see many families, groups of friends or couple having picnic parties in the large shady areas next to the beach.
+The northern end of Nai Yang Beach is part of Sirinath National Park and thus has no development.
+There are a few salas (open-sided pavilions) in which to sit if the sun or the rain get too much.
+This northern area is a local favourite and the beach has little of the commercial feel that pervades in Patong or Karon.
+If you happen to drive through on a weekend, you'll see many families, groups of friends or couple having picnic parties in the large shady areas next to the beach.
 Many food vendors usually gather along the roadside to prepare all the classic Thai dishes, sweets, drinks and local fruits.
 Read More...

 Mai Khao Beach is situated on the northwest coast of Phuket.
-This 11km-long straight beach is still blessedly undeveloped as it is part of the Sirinat National Park.
+This 11-km-long straight beach is still blessedly undeveloped as it's part of the Sirinat National Park.
 The only significant constructions along it are the JW Marriott Phuket Resort and Phuket International Airport near Nai Yang Beach.
-The sand of Mai Khao Beach - the name of which translates as "white wood" - is possibly the coarsest of any on Phuket, but is also practically deserted a lot of the time, making it possible to walk for kilometres without seeing a single other person.
+The sand of Mai Khao Beach – the name of which translates as 'white wood' – is possibly the coarsest of any on Phuket, but is also practically deserted a lot of the time, making it possible to walk for kilometres without seeing a single other person.
 Read More...

 We've never particularly thought of Kamala Beach as one of Phuket's most romantic spots.
-It's a beautiful beach, undoubtedly, with longtail boats often moored at the southern end, high-class beach clubs towards the north and beach hotels and restaurants in between, but we don't feel that it has that romantic spark of the above options.
-However, it is incredibly popular with wedding photographers.
+It's a beautiful beach, undoubtedly, with long-tail boats often moored at the southern end, high-class beach clubs towards the north and beach hotels and restaurants in between.
+But we don't feel that it has that romantic spark of the above options.
+However, it's incredibly popular with wedding photographers.
 On any given day, you can find as many as 15 couples having their pre-wedding shoots done, often just a few metres away from each other!